emad-elsaid/library/README.md

 - It became very slow
 - It has 3 trackers as of writing this readme.
 - It has many features that is confusing for me.
-- It doesn't offer a way to lend books to my friends

 So I sat down and wrote my own simple library program.